-All patients underwent a transperitoneal, Anderson-Hynes technique.
+All patients underwent a transperitoneal Anderson-Hynes technique.
 In brief, the procedures were performed as follows.
 Cystoscopy with retrograde pyelogram and double-J stent placement was performed to visualize the obstruction.
-A foley catheter was inserted, and the patient was repositioned to a lateral decubitus position applicable to the proper side of interest.
-For the DaVinci Si, three robotic trocars were used (8.5mm for camera and two 8mm working ports); robotic ports were all placed in the midline - one at the umbilicus, one 5cm cranial, and the other 5cm caudal.
-In the first 35 cases performed on the Si, an additional 5mm port was used as an assistant port.
+A Foley catheter was inserted, and the patient was repositioned to a lateral decubitus position applicable to the proper side of interest.
+For the DaVinci Si, three robotic trocars were used (8.5 mm for camera and two 8 mm working ports); robotic ports were all placed in the midline - one at the umbilicus, one 5 cm cranial, and the other 5 cm caudal.
+In the first 35 cases performed on the Si, an additional 5 mm port was used as an assistant port.
 All subsequent cases, on the Si and Xi, were done without an assistant port.
-For the Xi, the port placement was the same, however the camera trocar was 8mm.
+For the Xi, the port placement was the same, however, the camera trocar was 8 mm.
 A 30-degree down lens was used for the entirety of the case.
 The transmesenteric approach was preferred for left-sided RALP, if the anatomy allowed.
 The ureteral-pelvic defect was identified and isolated with minimal devascularization.
 A hitch-stitch was used to aid in traction of the pelvis during transection and then reconstruction.
 The ureteral-pelvic defect was then transected sharply.
 The proximal ureter was spatulated, and the repair was then performed with a 5-0 Monocryl suture.
 Separate anterior and posterior wall closures were performed over the JJ stent in a running fashion.
 Sutures were passed via one of the robotic trocars.
 The umbilical port site fascia was closed with 2-0 Vicryl followed by 5-0 Monocryl for the skin.
-The foley catheter was discontinued on post-operative day 1 in the morning.
-Regarding post-operative pain management, in the first half of the series, our preference was Tylenol 10mg/kg every 6 hours and morphine 0.1 mg/kg every 4 hours when moderate/severe pain.
+The Foley catheter was discontinued on postoperative day 1 in the morning.
+Regarding postoperative pain management, in the first half of the series, our preference was acetaminophen 10 mg/kg every six hours and morphine 0.1 mg/kg every four hours for moderate/severe pain.
 In the later half, we significantly reduced the use of narcotics, giving preference to ketorolac 0.5 mg/kg instead, when the renal function of the patient was normal.
 The JJ stent was removed in the operating room approximately 2-4 weeks after surgery.